Larry (cat): Rivalry with Palmerston

-In April 2016, a new feline neighbour, Palmerston, moved into the Foreign Office.
+In April 2016 a new feline neighbour, Palmerston, moved into the Foreign Office.
 Although known to get along from time to time, the two cats have fought on numerous occasions.
-The Leader of the House commented that he hoped that Palmerston and Larry would establish a "modus vivendi".
-In July of that year, Palmerston entered Number 10 and had to be forcibly evicted by security staff.
-In September 2016, Lord Blencathra submitted a question in the House of Lords asking why the government did not pay for Larry's veterinary bill for an injury picked up in a fight against Palmerston, and whether the government would refund civil servants who paid for Larry's care.
-Baroness Chisholm of Owlpen, the government's spokesman in the Lords, said: "The costs were met by staff through voluntary staff donations due to their affection for Larry."
+The Leader of the House commented that he hoped that Palmerston and Larry would establish a modus vivendi.
+In July of that year Palmerston entered Number 10 and had to be forcibly evicted by security staff.
+In September 2016 David Maclean, Baron Blencathra, submitted a question in the House of Lords asking why the government did not pay for Larry's veterinary bill for an injury picked up in a fight against Palmerston, and whether the government would refund civil servants who paid for Larry's care.
+Carlyn Chisholm, Baroness Chisholm of Owlpen, the government's spokesperson in the Lords, said: "The costs were met by staff through voluntary staff donations due to their affection for Larry."

 On 1 August 2016, according to the political photographer Steve Beck, Larry had his "most brutal fight yet" with Palmerston on the steps of Number 10.
-During the fight, Larry lost his collar, whilst Palmerston suffered from several deep scratches and a badly cut ear.
+During it Larry lost his collar, whilst Palmerston suffered from several deep scratches and a badly cut ear.
 When Palmerston "wrote" a letter announcing he was retiring and moving to the countryside on 7 August 2020, BBC News reported that Palmerston's "decidedly undiplomatic disputes [with Larry] are not thought to have hastened his departure".

-Criticism

-Larry has been criticised for both his temperament and job performance.
-Within a month of his arrival at Downing Street, anonymous sources described Larry as having "a distinct lack of killer instinct."

-Later that year, it was revealed that Larry spent more time sleeping than hunting for mice, and shared the company of a female cat, Maisie.
-At one point in 2011, mice were so endemic in Downing Street that the Prime Minister, David Cameron, resorted to throwing a fork at one during a Cabinet dinner.
-Larry was almost fired from his position in 2012, when he failed to react to a mouse spotted in Cameron's study.
-His lack of killer instinct also earned him the nickname "Lazy Larry" by the tabloid press.
-In September 2012, Freya was also appointed the role of Chief Mouser to the Cabinet Office in a job share arrangement.

 Awards and recognition

 Larry was honoured with a blue plaque at Battersea Dogs and Cats Home in October 2012.
 The beetle species Caccothryptus larryi, first described in 2021, is named after him.

 In popular culture

-A book, written in character as Larry, Larry Diaries: Downing Street – the First 100 Days by former Guardian journalist James Robinson was published in 2011.

 A picture gallery to celebrate Larry's first two years in office was produced by The Daily Telegraph.